astronomer/docs/astro/astro-architecture.md

 Astro implements role-based access control (RBAC) for Airflow environments.

-Each Astro user has a Workspace role in each Workspace they belong to, plus a single Organization role.
+Each Astro user has a Workspace role in every Workspace they belong to, plus a single Organization role.
 Users can also belong to [Teams](manage-teams.md), which apply the same role across a group of users.
 You can create API tokens with specific roles to automate most actions on Astro, such as deploying code or managing users.

 Use the following diagram as a reference for how all of these components interact with each other in Astro.